 Types of Composting Toilets

 The entire composting process occurs within the toilet, hence the name.
 When full, remove the tank and empty the manure.
-These systems sometimes have freshwater tanks or supply lines as well, to flush waste into the chamber below.
+These systems sometimes have freshwater tanks or supply lines as well to flush waste into the chamber below.

 Split System or Central System

-Split systems are much more expensive than self-contained composters, as they require a hopper, usually installed below the toilet.
+A split compost toilet system is much more expensive than self-contained composters, as they require a hopper, usually installed below the toilet.
 The hoppers are a benefit because they significantly increase the amount of compost they can hold.
 They can be an attractive solution for permanent off-grid or eco-conscious homes, but the setup makes these composting toilets a poor choice for portability.

 Portable vs. Composting

-For instance, a split system with a high-capacity tank might handle waste from three adults or a family of five, while a self-contained composting toilet with a five-gallon tank would be more than enough for one adult.
+For instance, a split system with a high-capacity tank might handle waste from three adults or a family of five, while a self-contained composting toilet with a 5-gallon tank would be more than enough for one adult.
 The idea here is that by sizing the tank correctly, waste will have enough time to break down into manure before the tank fills.

 A composting toilet may also need a water line.
 While this seems counterintuitive, the composting toilets that use water consume very little with each flush—far less than a standard residential toilet.
-Waterless and non-electric models are available too, so consider the utility setup and household budget when choosing a toilet that will work best.
+Waterless and nonelectric models are available too, so consider the utility setup and household budget when choosing a toilet that will work best.

 The gases created by a composting toilet’s bacteria need to be vented.
 Otherwise, odors could build up, or the bacteria’s performance could suffer from a lack of fresh oxygen.
 The fan some models use to draw air into the tank also forces the gases out through the vent, banishing unpleasant smells.
-Adding organic materials, like sawdust, on top of the waste after each use can block the odor while still allowing the bacteria to break down the solids.
+Adding organic materials like sawdust on top of the waste after each use can block the odor while still allowing the bacteria to break down the solids.